This post may contain affiliate links. Read our disclosure policy here.

 Place the banana bites back onto the baking sheet and freeze until the chocolate is solid.

-Watch the magic happen in this quick youtube video!
+Watch the magic happen in this quick (kid-friendly recipe video!

 Saving Banana Bites for Later